marcomaggi/mmck-pfds/README.md

 ## Credits

-The  stuff was  written by  Marco Maggi.
+The  original   PFDS  package   is  by  Ian   Price  and   targets  R6RS implementations  of Scheme;  it was  later  ported to  chicken by  Marco Maggi.
 If  this package exists it's  because of the great  GNU software tools that he  uses all the time.
 CHICKEN was  originally a creation of Felix L.   Winkelmann, it  is now developed  and maintained  The CHICKEN Team.

 ## Bugs, vulnerabilities and contributions